 The Oxford master's in Mathematical and Theoretical Physics is a high-level graduate course which covers the areas of Quantum Field Theory, Particle Physics and String Theory, Theoretical Condensed Matter Physics, Theoretical Astrophysics, Plasma Physics and Physics of Continuous Media and Mathematical Foundations of Theoretical Physics.
-For an overview of the planned lecture courses please click on the course schedule link at the top of the page and for more details consult the course handbook.
+For an overview of the planned lecture courses please click on the course schedule link at the top of the page and for more details consult the course handbook here.
 The programme offers considerable flexibility and freedom to design individual pathways.
 For example, students can aim for a broad theoretical education across subject areas or, alternatively, focus on one of the subject areas above.
 Studies can be pursued with stronger emphasis on mathematical or on physical aspects.
 Case studies for different pathways through the course can be found here.

 Unlike many standard MPhys/MMath courses, this course provides a comprehensive preparation for PhD-level work in Mathematical and Theoretical Physics.
 In particular, if you are interested in pursuing PhD studies in an area of Mathematical and Theoretical Physics you should consider applying.